 Prior to the commencement of:

-construction of the Project Infrastructure, a Construction Noise Management Plan (CNMP) must be prepared in accordance with relevant Environment Protection Authority Victoria (EPA) Noise Control Guidelines in consultation with the EPA; and
+construction of the Project Infrastructure, a Construction Noise Management Plan (CNMP) must be prepared in accordance with relevant Environment Protection Authority Victoria (EPA) Noise Control Guidelines to the satisfaction the EPA; and

-operation of the Project Infrastructure, an Operational Noise Management Plan (ONMP) must be prepared in accordance with EPA Guidelines in consultation with of the EPA.
+operation of the Project Infrastructure, an Operational Noise Management Plan (ONMP) must be prepared in accordance with EPA Guidelines to the satisfaction of the EPA.

-The CNMP and ONMP may be amended from time to time in consultation with the EPA.
+The CNMP and ONMP may be amended from time to time to the satisfaction of the EPA.

 Each plan must address all elements of the Project Infrastructure as relevant and must have regard to any cumulative noise impact associated with use and development of the Project Area during the relevant stage.
 The plans must include, but not be limited to: